yarisvt/tyk-docs/tyk-docs/content/configure/tyk-gateway-configuration-options.md

 ### <a name="regexp_cache_expire"></a>regexp_cache_expire

-If you set `disable_regexp_cache` to true, you can use this setting to limit how long the regular expression cache is kept for in seconds.
+If you set `disable_regexp_cache` to false, you can use this setting to limit how long the regular expression cache is kept for in seconds.
 The default is `60` seconds.
 This must be a positive value.
 If you set to `0` this sets it uses the default value.

 > **NOTE:** This option is available from v2.7.0 onwards.